HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="core_web_vitals_distribution.sql"
 ) }}

-Next.js, as most popular by data we have, mostly served by Cloudflare, Vercel and AWS.
-Most of Gatsby's sites use Netlify, AWS and Cloudflare.
+Next.js, as most popular by data we have, mostly served by Cloudflare, Vercel, and AWS.
+Most of Gatsby's sites use Netlify, AWS, and Cloudflare.

-Nuxt.js sites preferred to be served by Cloudflare, AWS and Netlify.
+Nuxt.js sites preferred to be served by Cloudflare, AWS, and Netlify.

 Hugo mostly uses Netlify, and Jekyll as no surprise mostly on GitHub.